 connections via HTTPS.

-Figure 2 and Figure 3 shows example sequences of discovery of Thing and Thing Description Directory using DNS-SD and mDNS.
+Figure 2 and Figure 3 shows example sequences of discovery of Thing and Directory Service using DNS-SD and mDNS.

-A Thing or Thing Description Directory may advertise its presence using the Constrained RESTful Environment (CoRE) Link Format [RFC6690].
-And, a Thing or Thing Description Directory may use the CoRE Resource Directory [CoRE-RD] to register a link to the Thing or Directory Description.
+A Thing or Directory Service MAY advertise its presence using the Constrained RESTful Environment (CoRE) Link Format [RFC6690].
+And, a Thing or Directory Service MAY use the CoRE Resource Directory [CoRE-RD] to register a link to the Thing Description.

-type of the Link that targets the Directory Description of
+type of the Link that targets the Thing Description of the

-A Thing or Thing Description Directory may advertise its presence using the Decentralized Identifier (DID) [DID-CORE].
+A Thing or Directory Service MAY advertise its presence using the Decentralized Identifier (DID) [DID-CORE].

 To do: Description of supported explorations, and requirements for new exploration mechanisms.